 Stick with a clear suspension soap base over a traditional melt and pour soap base for less frustration and fish that stay put without having to pour the soap in layers.
-I tried both and the suspension soap base made this soapmaking project much much easier.
+I tried both and the suspension soap base made this soap making project much easier.

 Don’t overheat your soap!
 If it’s too hot your bag could leak and getting that fish to stay where you want him will take longer.
 You also need to keep your suspension soap base below 160°F to keep it at its peak performance.

-Use clear cello bags NOT candymaking bags.
+Use clear cello bags NOT candy making bags when making DIY goldfish in a bag soap.
 The plastic is very different and the candy treat bags will melt under the heat of the liquified soap base.

 Make sure you have clean hands before you handle the cello bags.
 The tiniest bit of soap residue on your fingers means residue on the cello bag.

-Allow yourself plenty of time to make these.
+Allow yourself plenty of time to make each DIY goldfish in a bag soap.
 If you try to rush it and it doesn’t work out the first few goes, the frustration of a deadline will only make this project harder and it’s probably going to raise your blood pressure.
 I worked on this for several days to get it just right and had to switch my soap base and my bags.

-Make these one at a time.
+Make each DIY goldfish in a bag soap one at a time.
 If you try to make more than one at a time – at least starting out – you’re going to get overwhelmed with the details of pouring the soap without getting drips on the sides of the bag or fish that end up upside down.
 Plus, you really want the lowest temps possible for the soap base so making them one at a time is ideal.

 DIY Goldfish in a Bag Soap

-This recipe yields one DIY goldfish in a bag soap.
+This melt and pour soap recipe yields one DIY goldfish in a bag soap.

 Begin by weighing out the suspension soap base.
 Cut it into small chunks – so it melts more quickly at a lower temperature – and heat at 50% power in the microwave until almost completely melted through.
 (Alternately you can use a double boiler.)
 Watch the soap carefully so it doesn’t overheat.
 If it starts to bubble, remove it immediately from the heat source to avoid overheating.

 Now weigh out the fragrance oil using the plastic transfer pipette to add the fragrance directly to the soap base.
+(Be sure to choose a fragrance oil without vanilla content to keep your soap from turning brown.
+Additionally, clearer fragrance oils work better than those with a yellow cast.)
 The pipette will keep you from accidentally adding too much fragrance and keep the fragrance from sliding down the side of the jar.
 Stir well.